ollama/ollama/README.md

 - 💻 **Code Syntax Highlighting**: Enjoy enhanced code readability with our syntax highlighting feature.

 - 🔗 **External Ollama Server Connection**: You can seamlessly connect to an external Ollama server hosted on a different address by setting the environment variable during the Docker build process.
-Execute the following command to include the Ollama API endpoint in the Docker image: `docker build --build-arg OLLAMA_API_ENDPOINT="http://[Your Ollama URL]/api" -t ollama-webui .`.
+Execute the following command to include the Ollama API base URL in the Docker image: `docker build --build-arg OLLAMA_API_BASE_URL='http://localhost:11343/api' -t ollama-webui .`.

 - 🌟 **Continuous Updates**: We are committed to improving Ollama Web UI with regular updates and new features.